ADSCIAN/ssalib/paper.md

 # Statement of Needs

-SSA is a non-parametric method that provides a low-assumption framework for exploring, discovering, and decomposing linear or nonlinear or pseudo-periodic patterns in time series data, in contrast to methods that require strong _a priori_ hypotheses about signal components [@elsner_singular_1996; @golyandina_singular_2020].
+SSA is a non-parametric method that provides a low-assumption framework for exploring, discovering, and decomposing linear, nonlinear, or pseudo-periodic patterns in time series data, in contrast to methods that require strong _a priori_ hypotheses about signal components [@elsner_singular_1996; @golyandina_singular_2020].